tauri-apps/tauri-docs/docs/guides/development/development-cycle.md

 Now that you have everything set up, you should start your application development server provided by your UI framework or bundler (assuming you're using one, of course).

 :::note
-Every framework has its development tooling.
-It is outside of the scope of this document to treat them all or keep them up to date.
+Every framework has its own development tooling.
+It is outside of the scope of this document to cover them all or stay up to date.
 :::

 ### 2. Start Tauri Development Window